Sweet Dog

 Which plants are toxic to dogs?

-The most serious attack the heart, the nerves, the liver or the kidneys: oleander, yew, sago palm (false sago), castor bean, lily of the valley, autumn crocus, aconite, rhododendron.
-To these add very common irritants such as dieffenbachia or philodendron.
+The most serious ones attack the heart, the nerves, the liver or the kidneys: oleander, yew, sago palm (false sago), castor bean, lily of the valley, autumn crocus, monkshood, rhododendron.
+Add to those some very common irritants such as dieffenbachia or philodendron.
 The part matters: seeds, bulb and sap concentrate the poison.
 Faced with an unknown plant, treat it as a risk.

 Is lily of the valley toxic to dogs?

 Yes.
-Lily of the valley (Convallaria majalis) is cardiotoxic for dogs as for cats, and the whole plant counts, including the vase water.
-At the slightest ingestion, call the vet or a poison centre without waiting for symptoms, and do not induce vomiting.
+Lily of the valley (Convallaria majalis) is toxic to the heart, in dogs as in cats, and the whole plant counts, including the vase water.
+At the slightest ingestion, call your vet or a poison centre without waiting for symptoms, and do not make him vomit.

-Oleander (Nerium oleander) is one of the most dangerous plants: the whole plant, dried leaves included, attacks the heart, and a few leaves can be enough.
-Keep it out of reach.
-In case of ingestion, it is an emergency: call at once, even before the first signs.
+Oleander (Nerium oleander) is one of the most dangerous plants there is: the whole plant, dried leaves included, attacks the heart, and a few leaves can be enough.
+Put it out of reach.
+If it is swallowed, this is an emergency: call straight away, even before the first signs.

 Which houseplants are dangerous for dogs?

 The sago palm (false sago, often sold as a palm) is the most serious (liver).
-Also very widespread, the Araceae (dieffenbachia, philodendron, pothos, monstera) burn the mouth the moment he chews them.
-Place them up high; on the safe side, the spider plant or the calathea are good choices.
+Also very widespread, dieffenbachia, philodendron, pothos and monstera burn the mouth as soon as he chews them.
+Put them up high; on the safe side, spider plant and calathea are good choices.

 My dog has eaten a tulip or daffodil bulb, what should I do?

-The bulb is the most toxic part: a dog digs it up thinking it is an onion.
+The bulb is the most toxic part: a dog digs it up, mistaking it for an onion.
 Intense vomiting is possible, and a large bulb can cause a blockage.
-Do not induce vomiting, call the vet and note the time and the quantity swallowed.
+Do not make him vomit, call your vet and note the time and the amount swallowed.

 Are lilies dangerous for dogs?

-True lilies are mainly a danger for cats (devastating kidney failure, even from a trace).
-In dogs, they usually cause only mild digestive upset.
-Watch out for lily of the valley, which really is cardiotoxic for dogs.
+True lilies are above all a danger for cats (devastating kidney failure, even from a trace).
+In dogs, they generally cause no more than mild digestive upset.
+Watch out for lily of the valley, which really is toxic to a dog's heart.

 Loading your progress…